 Kindly explain the normal level of carbon monoxide in the body after a leak.

 Query: Hi doctor, Recently been concerned about a carbon monoxide leak in my pick-up.
 Recently after a 3-hour interstate drive, I stopped and did a carboxyhemoglobin blood test, the results came back at 2.3 %.
-I felt that was on the high side of normal, so I took it to another exhaust place, he claimed i...
+I felt that was on the high side of normal, so I took it to another exhaust place, he claimed it...
 Read Full »